 Jennifer also regularly defends companies against the full spectrum of discrimination claims, including those based on age, race, color, religion, national origin, disability, sex, and sexual orientation, as well as harassment and retaliation claims.
+These include multiplaintiff and statistics-based adverse impact cases.
 She represents employers in federal and state courts, private arbitration, and before administrative agencies.
 Her experience includes every phase of litigation, from initial case assessment to depositions and discovery, briefing to hearing or trial, and the appeals process.
 She also regularly obtains favorable settlements for clients through negotiations and mediation.
-Jennifer additionally advises clients on all aspects of day-to-day personnel matters, including leave and disability issues, employee discipline, and termination.

 In law school, Jennifer was lead articles editor for Law and Contemporary Problems.